garretbs/SR-Extractor/docs/index.md

 ![PS2 version root directory](sgc1.png)

 * 0APRP310.IMG is a standard PS2 reset file.
-Okay, I don't actually know that for sure, but it's a binary .IMG file starting with the string "RESET" that I find in almost every PS2 game I examine.
+Okay, I don't actually know that for sure, but it's a binary .IMG file starting with the string "RESET" that I find in every PS2 game I examine.
 * SLUS_215.42 is a standard PS2 ELF executable found in every game.
 We'll touch more on this later.
 * SYSTEM.CNF contains boot information in plaintext.
 It points to the above file as the main executable and specifies the region and version of the game.
 * 0B has two important files: SEGA_FFE.SR and SEGA_FW.SR.
 More on that later.
 * 0CLASSIC has three subfolders representing alphabetical divisions of A-E, F-R, and S-Z. This is where the games' archive files are found.
 Again, we will return to this.
 * 0VIDEOS has the EXTRAS and OTHER subfolders.
 The former is a collection of the game's interviews; the latter is for miscellaneous things such as splash logos and the credits.
 These video files are in .PSS format, the standard for full-motion video on PlayStation 2.
 * The last three folders match what is found in the 0CLASSIC folder.
 Except, instead of archive files, they are all ELF files!
-As mentioned before, ELF is the executable for PlayStation.
+As mentioned before, ELF is the executable format for PlayStation systems.
 How interesting.

 <a name = "pspfolders"></a>
 ### PlayStation Portable